zkpstandard/docs/pages/reference/process.md

 ---

+## Cycle 2021

+Editorial work has continued in the months before the 4th ZKProof Workshop.
+Contributions are being collected to expand Chapter 2 on ZKP Paradigms.
+Further contributions will be collected during the 4th ZKProof Workshop, and we hope to to publish ZCR v0.3 by the end of 2021.

-## Cycle 2020-2021
+## Cycle 2020

 We have published [version 0.2 of the document](/pages/reference/reference.pdf), dated December 31, 2019.
 We thank all the received contributions.
 You can see the specific changes in the "[diff](/pages/reference/diffs/diff-v0.2-from-v0.1.pdf)" file in this repo.
-To finalize this cycle of development of the ZKProof Community Reference, and prepare for the next one, we are opening a call for feedback on the current version.
+To finalize this cycle of development of the ZKProof Community Reference, and prepare for the next one, we had a call for feedback on the period **Jan 01 to July 31 (2020)**.

-The period **Jan 01 to July 31 (2020)** is open for public feedback on all aspects of the ZKProof Community Reference version 0.2.
-The feedback will be helpful to prepare topics of discussion at the [3rd ZKProof workshop (April 20 – May 21)](https://zkproof.org/events/workshop3), which will kick-off a new cycle open to contributions.
-Please send your feedback by email to [editors@zkproof.org](mailto:editors@zkproof.org).
+The feedback was requested in order to prepare topics of discussion for the [3rd ZKProof workshop (April 20 – May 21)](https://zkproof.org/events/workshop4), which kicked-off a new cycle open to contributions.

+On August 14th, we published the call for contributions for this cycle.
+It can be found our the [GitHub repository](https://github.com/zkpstandard/zkreference/blob/master/Call-2020-for-contribs-to-ZCRef.pdf).

+Note that this cycle did not produce a new version of the ZkpComRef, so it was decided to the continue the work throughout the following cycle.

-## Cycle 2019-2020
+## Cycle 2019

 You can find the notes from the discussions that took place in the “breakout” and “proposal” sessions at the [2nd ZKProof Workshop](https://zkproof.org/events/workshop2) in [the community forum](https://community.zkproof.org/t/2nd-zkproof-standards-workshop-in-berkeley-april-10-12/60/2).

 The received and integrated contributions are documented in the Diff (diff-v0.2-from-v0.1.pdf) and also reflected in the [GitHub page](https://github.com/zkpstandard/zkreference/issues).
 Each contribution is tagged as _suggested_, _confirmed_, _submitted_ and _integrated_ as per its current status, which allows the community to track the state of the contributions.
 Contributions may be of several types, such as: writing a new section or paragraph; creating or editing a table; upgrading the bibliography; editing typos, etc.

+## Cycle 2018

+A set of three documents was created in the 1st ZKProof Workshop.

 ### Submission Process